Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 I mostly use it with athletic shorts and cinch up a little bit more.

-Even with a hybrid holster, the LCP Max is so light that I’m approaching half a year of carry (regular activity and hiking) in this manner without any mishaps.
+Even with a hybrid holster, the LCP Max is so light that I’m approaching three years of carry (regular activity and hiking) in this manner without any mishaps.

 The LCP Max is slightly curvier and refined than its LCP II predecessor which means it’s decent in regular-sized hands.